Myron

-None of his original sculptures are known to survive, but there are many of what are believed to be later copies in marble, mostly Roman.
+None of his original sculptures are known to survive, but there are many later copies of his works, such as his Discobolus, mostly Roman.

 Reputation

 Myron worked almost exclusively in bronze and his fame rested principally upon his representations of athletes (including his iconic Diskobolos), in which he made a revolution, according to commentators in Antiquity, by introducing greater boldness of pose and a more perfect rhythm, subordinating the parts to the whole.
 Pliny's remark that Myron's works were numerosior than those of Polycleitus and "more diligent" seem to suggest that they were considered more harmonious in proportions (numeri) and at the same time more convincing in realism: diligentia connoted "attentive care to fine points", a quality that, in moderation, was characteristic of the best works of art, according to critics in Antiquity.